 Leadership Positions (30 credits required)

-- Mayors Institute
+- Attend Virginia Mayors Institute

-- Testimony Before the Virginia General Assembly
+- Testify before the Virginia General Assembly

 Upon request, credit may be accepted for prior League participation on a case-by-case basis.
-Also fees will be charged for each of these various training opportunities to assist with the costs associated to provide this much needed training for all member localities.
+Also, fees will be charged for each of these various training opportunities to assist with the costs associated to provide this much-needed training for all member localities.

 2017 Training Calendar